QubesOS/qubes-builder-github/README.md

 distribution-specific plugin (like `builder-fedora` or `builder-debian`).

 Then you need to add some additional settings:

  * `GITHUB_API_KEY` - GitHub API key
  * `GITHUB_STATE_DIR` - directory for plugin state

+Optional:

+ * `GITHUB_BUILD_REPORT_REPO` - repository in which every uploaded package
+   should have issue created (regardless of commenting issues mentioned in git log).

 Comments text
 =============